DeepSolo++: Let Transformer Decoder with Explicit Points Solo for Multilingual Text Spotting: Related Work

 \subsection{RoI-free Text Spotters}

-To get rid of the extra RoI transform, \cite{xing2019convolutional,wang2021pgnet} adopt parallel dense heads to segment characters and instances.
-They achieve promising throughput but rely on heuristic grouping as post-processing.

-Inspired by DETR family \cite{carion2020end, zhu2020deformable}, recent works \cite{kittenplon2022towards,peng2022spts,zhang2022text} explore the Transformer framework without RoIAlign and complicated post-processing.
-TESTR \cite{zhang2022text} adopts two parallel Transformer decoders for detection and recognition.
-TTS \cite{kittenplon2022towards} adds an RNN recognizer into Deformable-DETR \cite{zhu2020deformable} and shows its potential on weak annotations.
-Differently, from the perspective of sequence prediction paradigm, SPTS \cite{peng2022spts} demonstrates that using single-point or even script-only annotations is feasible and promising.
+Inspired by DETR family \citep{carion2020end, zhu2020deformable}, recent works \citep{kittenplon2022towards,zhang2022text} explore the Transformer framework without RoIAlign and complicated post-processing.
+TTS \citep{kittenplon2022towards} adds an RNN recognizer into Deformable-DETR \citep{zhu2020deformable} and shows its potential on weak annotations.
+TESTR \citep{zhang2022text} adopts two parallel Transformer decoders for detection and recognition.
 Although these methods unlock the potential of Transformer in text spotting, there are still some limitations.
-For example, the vanilla or individual queries used in TTS and TESTR cannot efficiently encode text features (\eg, location, shape, and semantics), affecting the training efficiency \cite{ye2022dptext} and even increasing the model complexity.
-Besides, the axis-aligned box annotations used in TTS might not be ideal enough \cite{peng2022spts} for scene text since the box contains a certain portion of background regions and even other texts, thus introducing extra noise.
+For example, the vanilla or individual queries used in TTS and TESTR cannot efficiently encode text features (\eg, location, shape, and semantics), affecting the training efficiency \citep{ye2022dptext} and even increasing the model complexity.
+Besides, the axis-aligned box annotations used in TTS might not be ideal enough \citep{peng2022spts} for scene text since the box contains a certain portion of background regions and even other texts, thus introducing extra noise.
 In our work, thanks to the proposed novel explicit query form, text detection and recognition tasks enjoy an efficient and unified pivot.
 Moreover, DeepSolo is also compatible with weak text position annotation form, \ie, text center line, which is less affected by background and other instances.